 Ever find it hard to decide what you want to order?
 The same applies to your customers as well so why not pop up a suggestion or two when they access your menu.
 Your suggestions can be based either on their past orders, your best selling items, or your recently launched products.

 Browsing the menu can be tedious at times.
 So why not let your users reduce the total number of dishes through filters of their choice?
-For instance, your restaurant app can feature a filter which only displays dishes that cost less than $X or a filter which only shows dishes with chicken as the main ingredient.
+For instance, your restaurant app can feature a filter that only displays dishes that cost less than $X or a filter which only shows dishes with chicken as the main ingredient.

 Sorting is another simpler tool allowing your users to change the order of displayed dishes on any suitable parameter like price, discount, and popularity.